AlexanderPZolotov/RepositoryExample/README.md

 In this example I show how to follow **SOLID** principles and use some patterns.

 ## Decorator pattern: ##
- In **RepositoryServiceDaoLogger** I decorate repository classes for add functionalty, in current case - logging.
+ In **RepositoryServiceDaoLogger** I decorate repository classes for additional functionality, in the current case - logging.

 So - I follow
 > **S**OLID  - ***Single Responsibility Principle***—classes should have a single responsibility.